cdbdev/python-doc/doc/for_loop_alternatives.md

 # 1. The 'problem'
 For-loops have their use, but they also have several disadvantages:

-- indentation (especially with nested loops)
+- multiple levels of indentation (especially with nested loops)
-- readability
+- code readability suffers in large blocks
-- a lot of code to read
 - slower

 ## 1.2 So what makes a loop in Python any slower than it would be in native machine code?